 Child Preference in Custody Cases

 At a certain age, minor children have a voice in choosing where they want to live most of the time.

 - Children over 11 but younger than 14: Judge may grant temporary custody for up to six months, with a follow-up to determine if it should become permanent.

 - Children age 14 and older: Children may choose which parent to live with unless the Court finds it not in their best interests.

-If you’re concerned about your child’s health, well-being, and financial security, your attorney should know how to alleviate your fears.
+If you’re concerned about your child’s health, well-being, and financial security, your temporary custody attorney should know how to alleviate your fears.
 We understand that divorce brings fear of losing the quality of life you and your children are accustomed to, especially if you are the lower-earning spouse or stay-at-home parent.

 You don’t have to remain in a broken, loveless, or dangerous marriage.
-At the Gentry Law Firm, our family law attorneys aggressively pursue your preferred custody arrangements, from temporary to final orders.
+At the Gentry Law Firm, our family law attorneys in Marietta, GA aggressively pursue your preferred custody arrangements, from temporary to final orders.
 We don’t back down when it comes to helping you get the assets and support you deserve.

 - Filing motions for temporary & emergency custody